 Everyday people visit your store and leave because they could’t find what they wanted.

 You need more than top rankings on Google.
 People have to be able to navigate to the product they want and trust you enough to buy.
-Your website’s user experience (UX) should focus on building your visitor’s confidence by helping them complete their goals.
+Your ecommerce UX (user experience) should focus on building your visitor’s confidence by helping them complete their goals.

 Let’s break down basic best practices by page type.
 Check out this article for tips on mobile ux.